 Working with engineered plastic blocking or cribbing is different than working with other materials for blocking.
 For your own safety, avoid overloading blocking, understand how temperature can affect working load of engineered plastic, and avoid point source loading our products (i.e., the impact of bolts, sharp objects or uneven, off center loading); we offer protection pads in both HDPE and UHMW material to assist with some point load dissipation.
-Please note the working load label on each Dura Crib product for optimal load rating.
 If you lose a working load label from one of our products or require a Working Load Guide, please call us at 1-800-756-6635.

-Please see important safety information in these additional resources:
+Please see important safety information located on our Resources page.

 **Please check that a genuine Turtle Plastics’ id tag is on the end of the Dura Cirb® brand of product.
 We have seen distributors pull these tags and adhere their own tags.
 This is a safety issue and please contact us immediately should you receive a product with no Turtle Plastics label.